Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 What is microneedling and how does it work?

 When the skin is punctured, controlled micro-injuries are created.
 The body responds by activating its natural repair process: blood circulation increases locally, and the production of collagen and elastin is stimulated.
 This can gradually improve the skin's texture and elasticity.
-The microchannels can also allow nutrient-rich serums to be absorbed better.
+The microchannels can also help nutrient-rich serums be absorbed better.

 How does the treatment feel?